-Since we have owned Morpheus we have been sailing around the USVIs, the BVIs and the Spanish VIs for around 8 to 10 weeks a year (taking unpaid leave whenever we can) and have had a great time.
+Whilst Morpheus was in charter we sailed around the USVIs, the BVIs and the Spanish VIs for around 8 to 10 weeks a year (taking unpaid leave whenever we could) and had a great time.
 There have been friends trips, stag trips, girlie trips and couples trips over the years….
-As well as some amazing times we have also made some great friends in the islands and will be sad about saying goodbye to these people when we start our down island cruising trip.
+As well as some amazing times we also made some great friends in the islands and were sad to say goodbye to these people when we started our cruising life.

 Why is it that whenever we get settled into an anchorage either cracking open the first cold one of the day or enjoying a ‘pontoonie’ in the cockpit after an evening ashore it seems someone, somewhere, has a problem????
 A few escapades have included rescuing a parrot in Cane Garden Bay; a honeymoon couple too drunk to get back to their boat; a few dinghies which have mysteriously come untied on their own from peoples’ sterns; a distressed shopper whose outboard died coming back from Leverick; and charterers who were struggling to anchor as the sun died down.
 That said, we have been grateful to others when they have helped us over the years….
 So we expect there to be a few more along our travels – but are always grateful for the willingness of the sailing community to help each other out.
 You never know when you might need it.

 In our last year prior to going cruising we weren’t involved but we did watch a family run aground in Anegada (after trying to warn them of the shallows), and as they backed off they caught their dinghy painter which promptly got wrapped around their prop – not funny – but later we heard one of the daughters asking staff at the Anegada Reef Hotel if they could supply another mooring ball as all of the ones in the anchorage were already taken… Now that was priceless.

 Ever since coming up with this dream we have tried, where we can, to avoid life’s banana skins but sometimes they are unavoidable…

-And then we bought Morpheus and the rest is history so they say….. although Jan did try to wreck the dream again by managing to break her ankle really badly by falling off a kerb… but after three loads of reconstructive surgery she’s back on form and trying to be really really careful right now…
+And then we bought Morpheus and the rest is history so they say….. although Jan did try to wreck the dream again by managing to break her ankle really badly by falling off a kerb… but after three loads of reconstructive surgery she was back on form and is trying to be really really careful from here on in.

-In the middle of all this Richard was made redundant and, thankfully, quickly re-employed – and we’ve had some family bereavements along the way – but the desire to run off to sea continues to drive us forward.
-And hopefully there are no more banana skins for us to slip on now that we are so close to going cruising and have finally quit our jobs and go cruising in 2012.
+In the middle of all this Richard was made redundant and, thankfully, quickly re-employed – and we’ve had some family bereavements along the way – but the desire to run off to sea continued to drive us forward.
+Thankfully there were no more banana skins and we were able to quit our jobs and go cruising in 2012.